emkcloud/livewire-tweak/docs/contents/flux-prefix.md

 ## Blade directives

 To avoid using an intrusive technique and to always be able to use the original components, I created aliases for the Blade directives.
-So, if you want to use the custom prefixes, replace these directives in your template.
+So, if you want to use the custom prefixes, replace these directives:

 ```blade
 <head>